Representing Maritime Industries

-Since 1920, The Virginia Maritime Association has been “The Voice of Port Industries” working on behalf of our maritime industries with the Virginia General Assembly, Federal Representatives, as well as Locally Elected, addressing issues that directly affect businesses related to Virginia’s ports.
+Since 1920, The Virginia Maritime Association has been “The Voice of Port Industries,” working on behalf of our maritime industries with the Virginia General Assembly, Federal Representatives, as well as Locally Elected, to address issues that directly affect businesses related to Virginia’s ports.

-Throughout the VMA’s nearly 100 years, the Virginia General Assembly has heard our voice and acted to protect the interests of the maritime industries, such as:
+Throughout the VMA’s nearly 100 years, the Virginia General Assembly has heard our voice and we have acted to protect the interests of the maritime industries, such as:

-• Establishing state tax credits to incentivize cargo growth
+- Establishing state tax credits as an incentive for cargo growth

-• Bringing an end to duplicative workers compensation requirements faced by maritime employers
+Bringing an end to duplicate workers compensation requirements faced by maritime employers

 2016 - Historic $350 million bond package which will add the capacity to handle an additional 400,000 containers through Norfolk International Terminals,

 2014 - Appropriation of $6.2 million was made that year for the planning and preliminary engineering for dredging the Norfolk Harbor to a depth of 55 feet and the Southern Branch of the Elizabeth River to depths up to 45 feet, and the strengthening of state laws pertaining to privatization of Virginia’s state-owned terminals.